jw2249a/2017-bayes-audit/2017-code/README.md

 a "**contests file**",
 a "**contest groups file**",
 and a "**collections file**".
-It is likely that these four
+These four
-election-specification files are produced from similar files used for the election itself.
+election-specification files may be produced from similar files used for the election itself.

 [Back to TOC](#table-of-contents)

 ### Election specification general file

+This is a CSV file, with the name

+    ``election-spec-general.csv``

+(possibly with a version label).

 An election specification
 **general file** gives some high-level attributes of the election.